MorganJBradford/computer_science/COA/memory/memory_intro.md

 ---
 id: memory_intro
 aliases: []
-tags: []
+tags:
+  - flashcards/memory/intro
 ---

-Memory
-: The faculty of the brain by which data or information is encoded, stared, and rtieved when needed -- Wikipedia
+Memory::The faculty of the brain by which data or information is encoded, stored, and retrieved when needed -- Wikipedia

 # Image, audio, text, instructions for a key press or a mouse click are all stored as bits in memory.
 Each memory cell can have either 0 or 1.
 ## All of these are comprised of millions of bits and processed by the CPU.